 INTERESTING AUSTRALIAN TERRIER FACTS

 Princess Mary, daughter of King George V, owned an Australian Terrier.

 Aussies can be quite bossy and cranky around other dogs in the house.
 They are also known to try and become the pack leader among humans, too, so be sure to establish yourself as an assertive authoritative figure early in the dog’s life.

 Australian Terrier Club of NSW: http://atcnswinc.webstarts.com/

 Australian Terrier Club of SA: http://www.atcsa.yolasite.com/

 Getting pet insurance for your Australian Terrier will help ensure you can always afford the best vet care for them.
 Bow Wow Meow offers a range of flexible pet insurance options including cover for accidental injury, illness and routine care.

 Wondering how much it would cost to insure your Australian Terrier if you got one?
-It’s quick and easy to get a quote.
+It’s quick and easy to get a pet insurance quote.

 (Note: dogs must be over 8 weeks old to take out insurance, so please enter a birth date to reflect this when getting an indicative quote.)